cndha/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full-stack web application built with **Node** and **Express** that allows users to shorten long URLs *(à la bit.ly)*.
-Users are able to update the long links that pertain to a certain short URL after creation, or discard the shortened link.
+Users are able to update the long URLs that pertain to a certain short link after creation, or discard the shortened link.
 A simple tool made to share content without taking up your sweet tweet characters, and replacing that eye-sore of a long URL nobody reads anyway.

 ## Final Product